 This mindfulness process accumulates equanimity, and this leads to peace and what some refer to as mental toughness.
 Mindfulness builds up running stamina.

-Synchronizing the Breath with Your Running Meditation
+Add-On 2: Synchronize the Breath with the Running Meditation

 Try adding some rhythm to the breath and see if that helps.
 It gives you something to concentrate on.

 Running usually involves breathing through the mouth, so stick with that unless you want experiment with the nose as well.
 I can’t vouch for the nose method.